 The Company's investments are primarily in private small and lower middle-market companies.
 In accordance with Rules 3.09 and 4.08(g) of Regulation S-X, the Company must determine which of its unconsolidated controlled portfolio companies are considered "significant subsidiaries", if any.
-On May 21 2020, the U.S. Securities and Exchange Commission adopted rule amendments to be effective on January 1, 2021.
+On May 21, 2020, the U.S. Securities and Exchange Commission adopted rule amendments to be effective on January 1, 2021.
 Under the new rules, a new definition of "significant subsidiary" was adopted.

 In evaluating these investments, there are now two tests utilized to determine if any of the Company's control investments are considered significant subsidiaries; the investment and the income significant tests.
 The asset significant test was eliminated under the new rules.
-Rule 3.09 of Regulation S-X, as interpreted by the SEC, requires the Company to include separate audited financial statements of any unconsolidated majority-owned or controlled subsidiary in an annual report if the Company's control investment meets the definition of a significant subsidiary under either the investment or income significant tests.
-Rule 4-08(g) of Regulation S-X requires summarized financial information of an unconsolidated subsidiary in an annual report if it does not qualify under Rule 3.09 of Regulation S-X and the Company's control investment meets the definition of a significant subsidiary under either of the two significant tests.
-Rule 10-01(b)(1) of Regulation S-X requires summarized financial information for interim financial statements, if the Company's control investment meets the definition of a significant subsidiary under either the investment or income significant tests.
+Rule 3.09 of Regulation S-X, as interpreted by the SEC, requires the Company to include separate audited financial statements of any unconsolidated majority-owned subsidiary in an annual report if the subsidiary investment value exceeds 20% of the Company's total investments at fair value, the income from the subsidiary investment exceeds 80% of the Company's change in net assets resulting from operations and the subsidiary investment value exceeds 5% of the Company's total investments at fair value.
+Rule 4-08(g) of Regulation S-X requires summarized financial information of an unconsolidated subsidiary in an annual report where the Company owns more than 25% of the voting securities or is otherwise controlled by the Company if it does not qualify under Rule 3.09 of Regulation S-X and if the subsidiary investment value exceeds 10% of the Company's change in net assets resulting from operations, or the income from the subsidiary investment exceeds 80% of the Company's change in net assets resulting from operations and the subsidiary investment value exceeds 5% of the Company's total investments at fair value.